Afonso-santos/Afonso-santos/README.md

 - ♠️ Co-Director | Open Scource Department @ [CeSIUM](cesium.di.uminho.pt)
 - ♦️ From Guimarães, Portugal
 - ♣️ Actively trying to be a better developer each day.
-- ♥️ I like to lear new things, play some games and volleyball in my free time.
+- ♥️ I like to learn new things, play some games and volleyball in my free time.
 - ☯ Also a mentor @ [CoderDojoBraga](https://coderdojobraga.org) where we teach 7 to 17 years old how to code!
 - 👾 Cunrrently I am learing Cybersecurity  adventure me in tryhackme hacktheBox ...